submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 ##### 2. Export the Service

 In order to signify that the Service should be visible and discoverable to other clusters in the cluster set, a `ServiceExport` needs to be created.
-The `subctl export` command can be used to automatically create the required `ServiceExport` object:
+This is done using the `subctl export` command:

 ```bash
 $ subctl export service --namespace nginx-test nginx
 Service exported successfully
 ```

-Verify that the `ServiceExport` object has been created for the `nginx` Service within the nginx-test namespace:
+After creation of the `ServiceExport`, the `nginx` Service will be exported to other clusters via the Broker.
+The Status information on the
+`ServiceExport` object will indicate this:
 <!-- markdownlint-disable no-trailing-spaces -->
 ```bash
 $ kubectl -n nginx-test describe serviceexports